DesiredDreams/Read-Page-Before-int/README.md

 -dnc any of my cosplays/oc's they werent made for u 2 copy start being creative pls,,small inspo can be taken if ASKED. pls ask. i wont bite ur head off only if u take inspo w/o even asking.

+-Pls in the kindest way possible stop copying my page or wth this is im tired of it. //pspsps dont even say a word shut up its not aimed just mentioned it.

 # DNI List yay